 Layer 2: Mix together 8 ounces of softened cream, 8 ounces of sour cream, and 2 to 3 tablespoons of taco seasoning.
 Combine well, then spread evenly on top of the refried bean layer.

-Layer 3: Mash up four avocados, leave a slightly chunky texture.
+Layer 3: Mash four avocados, leaving a slightly chunky texture.
 Stir in the juice of one lime and 1/2 teaspoon of salt.
 Spread in an even layer on top of the sour cream layer.
-The easiest way I have found to do this is to place the avocado evenly around the dish in 12 to 14 spoonfuls, then, with a fork, gently spread the avocado around in an even layer.
-Do not attempt to spread the avocado layer because you will disrupt the soft cream cheese/sour cream layer.
+The easiest way to do this is to place the mashed avocado evenly around the dish in 12 to 14 spoonfuls, then, with a fork, gently scoot the avocado around in an even layer.
+Do not attempt to just spread the avocado layer because you will disrupt the soft cream cheese/sour cream layer.

 Layer 4: I buy a 16-ounce jar of the thickest, chunkiest salsa I can find.
-Of course, you can use any salsa you like, mild or hot, but I recommend that it be thick and chunky.
-If it’s too runny, it won’t stay put in your seven-layer dip.
+Of course, you can use any salsa you like, mild or hot, but I recommend it be thick and chunky.
+It won’t stay put in your seven-layer dip if it’s too runny.
 I like to drain my salsa in a colander to drain off some of the liquid.
 Then spoon it over the avocado layer.

 Layer 5: For the shredded cheese layer, any mixture of cheese will work.
 And you can use more to suit your preference.
 I like to use a Mexican mix, which is a combination of 4 kinds of cheese; Monterey Jack, Mild Cheddar, Queso Quesadilla, and Asadero Cheese.
 Just sprinkle it evenly over the salsa.

 Layer 6: For this layer, chop up the tomatoes, discarding the seeds and juice.
 Drain a small can of sliced olives and layer the olives with the tomatoes on top of the cheese layer.